deadwishmen/AppEmotion/README.md

 ## :gear: Built With

 - Python
--Framework
+- Framework
   - Qt5
   - Tensorflow
   - OpenCV

 ## 🚀 Usage
   Download file .rar in the link of Drive and open file main.exe